 Tyre have distinct prices, just like any other product since the quality, treads, and manufacturers are different.
 If you are wondering, ‘what tyres fit my car’ it is best to ask a mechanic.
 The main factors that affect the cost of a tyre and tyre replacement are the size of the tyre, the brand, and the type of vehicle.
 Tirebuyer estimates the cost of a new tyre to range from $50 to $150 for cheap tyres.
 Moderately priced tires range between $100 and $300 while expensive tyres and often off-road tyres range from $300 to $1000.

 You can tell a good tyre from its durability, handling in wet weather, and stopping ability.
-You should always best tyres for your car before buying or deciding to change.
-Professional mechanics have experience with most of the tyre brands and will be in a better position to recommend the best tyres.
+You should always find out which are the best tyres for your car before buying or deciding to change.
+Professional mechanics have experience with most of the big tyre brands and will be in a better position to recommend the best tyres.
 However, some of the best performing tyre brands include; Michelin, Pirelli, Bridgestone, Yokohama, Hankook, Toyo Tires, Good Year, Continental, and Dunlop.

 From this discussion, it is clear that the right tyre is critical for a smooth drive on the road.
 The law requires every driver to ensure a good tyre tread of 1.5 minimum depth; otherwise, it is rendered unroadworthy.
 Also, ensure that your tyres have a maximum lifespan of five years.
 Good tyres increase the driver’s control of the car on the road and minimise the chances of causing an accident.